-In 2004, the movie Sideways catapulted pinot noir into popularity and forever made Santa Barbara synonymous with the red wine varietal.
-But pinot noir was highly prized long before Paul Giamatti and California vintners discovered it.
-Producers of pinot noir around the world ultimately want to emulate the red wines of Burgundy, France.
-In California, exceptional expressions of this grape are also found in Sonoma County, just north of Santa Barbara.
+In 2004, the movie Sideways catapulted Pinot Noir into popularity and forever made Santa Barbara County on California’s central coast, synonymous with the red wine varietal.
+However, Pinot Noir was highly prized long before actor Paul Giamatti and California vintners discovered it.
+Producers of Pinot Noir around the world ultimately try emulate the red wines of Burgundy, France.
+In California, exceptional expressions of this cool climate grape are found throughout Sonoma Valley, especially in the Sonoma Coast AVA or American Viticulture Area.
+To clarify things Sonoma Valley and Sonoma County are used interchangeably.
+Sonoma County is located north of San Francisco and west of Napa Valley.

 Contents

-What makes pinot noir so desirable?
-A finicky wine grape that only thrives in specific cooler climates, it is susceptible to fungal infections, and pests, and can be very hard to grow.
-In Sonoma County, pinot noir varies from light-bodied with bright red fruit flavors, to more full-bodied and fruit-forward expressions of cherry, blueberry, and a certain earthiness specific to the variety.
+What makes Pinot Noir so desirable?
+The thin-skinned grapes are finicky finicky, and only thrive in specific climates.
+Pinot Noir is susceptible to fungal infections and pests, and can be very hard to grow.
+In Sonoma County, Pinot Noir varies from light-bodied with flavors of bright red fruits to more full-bodied and fruit-forward expressions of black cherries blueberries, and a certain earthiness sometimes described as forest floor or black tea, specific to the variety.

 Sonoma County AVAS

-Sonoma County covers approximately 1500 square miles of mountains, rivers, valleys, and benchland, and 55 miles of coastline.
+Sonoma County covers approximately 1500 square miles of mountains, rivers, valleys, and benchland, and fifty-five miles of coastline.
 The vast and varied topography ensures a variety of terroir and styles of wine production.
-While there are over 60 grape varieties that grow well in Sonoma, only a few areas are cool enough for Burgundian grapes such as chardonnay and pinot noir.
+While there are over sixty grape varieties that grow well in Sonoma, only a few areas are cool enough for Burgundian grapes such as Chardonnay and Pinot Noir.

 There are eighteen American Viticulture Areas or AVAs, and each AVA has its own unique geography and climate.
 To make things even more interesting, within individual vineyards, you will sometimes find microclimates.